Robert Walpole: Legacy

 Walpole exercised a tremendous influence on the politics of his day.
 The Tories became a minor insignificant faction, and the Whigs became a dominant and largely unopposed party.
-His influence on the development of the uncodified constitution of Great Britain was less momentous even though he is regarded as Great Britain's first prime minister.
+His influence on the development of the uncodified constitution of Great Britain was less momentous, even though he is regarded as Great Britain's first prime minister.
 He relied primarily on the favour of the King, rather than the support of the House of Commons.
 His power stemmed from his personal influence instead of the influence of his office.
 Most of his immediate successors were, comparatively speaking, extremely weak.
 It would take several decades more for the premiership to develop into the most powerful and most important office in the country.

 Walpole's strategy of keeping Great Britain at peace contributed greatly to the country's prosperity.
-Walpole also managed to secure the position of the Hanoverian Dynasty, and effectively countervailed Jacobitism.
+Walpole also managed to secure the position of the Hanoverian dynasty, and effectively countervailed Jacobitism.
 The Jacobite threat ended, soon after Walpole's term ended, with the defeat of the rebellion of 1745.
 Later in the century, the Whig MP Edmund Burke "admitted him into the whig pantheon".
 Burke wrote:

-Lord Chesterfield expressed scepticism as to whether "an impartial Character of Sr Robert Walpole, will or can be transmitted to Posterity, for he governed this Kingdom so long that the various passions of Mankind mingled, and in a manner incorporated themselves, with every thing that was said or writt concerning him.
+Philip Stanhope, 4th Earl of Chesterfield expressed scepticism as to whether "an impartial Character of Sr Robert Walpole, will or can be transmitted to Posterity, for he governed this Kingdom so long that the various passions of Mankind mingled, and in a manner incorporated themselves, with every thing that was said or writt concerning him.
 Never was Man more flattered nor more abused, and his long power, was probably the chief cause of both".
 Chesterfield claimed he was "much acquainted with him both in his publick and his private life":